-Science Summary: Nutrient Contributions
+Science Summary: Nutrient Contributions of Dairy Foods

 The Dietary Guidelines for Americans (DGA) recommends low-fat or fat-free dairy foods, such as milk, cheese and yogurt, as a part of healthy eating patterns that have been linked to health benefits, including lower risk for cardiovascular disease and type 2 diabetes.